Caroline Slade: Writing career

 In 1936, when Slade was 50, her first book Sterile Sun was published.
 The nature of the main storyline—an account of a “wayward girl” who slips into prostitution—compelled the publisher Vanguard Press to print a disclaimer on the dust jacket: “STERILE SUN is issued in a special edition, the sale of which is limited to physicians, psychiatrists, sociologists, social workers, educators and other persons having a professional interest in the problems of adolescence.”

 Slade’s next book, The Triumph of Willie Pond, published in 1940, tells of the poverty and misfortune of a lower-class family and the struggles of its principal breadwinner, the titular Willie Pond.
 It has been described as “an intensely moving book” and “an unforgiving attack on the irrationalities and injustices of existing social welfare policies.”

 A year later, Job’s House (1941) was published: an account of a poor but earnest old couple who have lived by the rules, but now misfortune is forcing them to turn to public assistance and the prospect of losing their long-time home.

 In 1943, the novel Lilly Crackell appeared.
-The book recounts 20 years in the life of the titular character, a welfare mother, from the tender age of 14 when she finds herself a mother-to-be to her later years of adversity and fading hope, with six children in tow, and how social welfare officials, some inept and corrupt, come and go, oftentimes more interested in preserving their jobs and good names than in truly helping.
+The book recounts 20 years in the life of the titular character, a welfare mother, from the age of 14 when she finds herself a mother-to-be to her later years of adversity and fading hope, with six children in tow, and how social welfare officials, some inept and corrupt, come and go, oftentimes more interested in preserving their jobs and good names than in truly helping.
 A review noted that Lilly Crackell “will touch off many a hot debate about the duty of society to see to it that every child has a chance.
 But it will be read for the powerful and compassionate work of art that it is.”
 Literary critic Diana Trilling deemed the book “most estimable,” a “social-work novel, despite the fact that it is unsparing in its criticism of that profession.”

 Slade’s fifth book, the novel Margaret (1946), returned to the sensitive theme held close by the author: prostitution and the social forces behind it.
 In the novel, impoverishment, a deteriorating family life, and hunger for better things, lure a young tenement girl toward delinquency and tragedy.

 Mrs. Party’s House, Slade’s final book, was released in 1948.
 Here, the theme of prostitution is again central to the story, this time from the perspective of a “madam” who, earlier in life, penniless and facing the perilous decision of putting her beloved paralyzed mother in a home, decides to take a different course of action.
 A New York Times review characterized the book as a “minutely documented study of the good and bad of commercialized vice,” while pointing out “there is no doubting the sincerity or [its] serious purpose.”